 There’s no need to get discouraged, though.
 Buying the land yourself before you build will provide you with more options.
 As long as you're willing to address these considerations and do your homework, you’ll be in good shape to turn your dream home into a reality.

 Before anything else, you’ll want to select the general area where you want to live.
 Once you nail down the town, city, or county you want to live in, think about whether or not you want to live in an urban, populated area, or if you’d prefer more of a rural, countryside lifestyle.
-Some people don’t mind their home being 10 feet away from the neighbor’s house, while others would rather live in a secluded location with more privacy.
+Some people don’t mind their home being 10 feet away from the neighbor’s house, while others would rather live in a secluded location with more privacy like you'll see in our rural properties for sale.

 Consider how close you want to be to your family and friends.
 How far away are you willing to be from the workplace?
 If you have kids, how close is the drive to school?
 Where is the nearest hospital in case someone needs medical attention?
 You need to have access to the right things.
 Is the site located in a safe area, or is the crime rate a cause for concern?
 What do the adjoining properties look like?
 Last but not least, what kind of view do you have in mind?
 Where does the sun hit the property?
 Are you looking for a view out in the open, or possibly hidden in the forest among the trees?

-An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that match what you want.
-If your goal is to live in a remote, backwoods type area, make sure the site is not in the path of economic growth.
+An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that picture look how you want.
+If your goal is to live on off-grid land in a remote, backwoods-type area, make sure the site is not in the path of economic growth.
+For more insight on off-grid living, check out our article on how to live off the grid.
 Make a list of what you’d want in a perfect world, and what you can’t do without.
 These issues don’t necessarily have to be set in stone, but if you go ahead and make some of these decisions before you start your search, it tends to make the process smoother.

 When you feel confident about the issues mentioned above, you can begin searching for land.
 It’s much easier to find property in this day and age with so much information at your fingertips.
 Our residential land for sale is a great place to start, featuring buildable lots throughout the United States.
 You can take advantage of our location, size, price, type, and tag features to find exactly what you’re looking for as well as use our map features to view from a terrain, satellite, or 3D perspective.
+For example, whether it's a dream or a reality, people like to check out our islands for sale when looking for land to build their dream home.
 It’s worth noting that once you start finding properties that fit the bill, there’s still a lot of work left to do to ensure you choose the right piece of land.

 Depending on your level of comfort and experience, it’s usually not a bad idea to enlist the services of an expert.
 There are a lot of land brokers and agents out there with the Accredited Land Consultant designation from the Realtors Land Institute.
 There are also many real estate agents out there who simply have a significant amount of experience with land.
 If you’re looking for an easy way to find a land specialist near you, look no further than our agent directory.
 One of the main benefits of hiring a land specialist is they may be able to help you identify many of the potential problems that can come with a piece of land that you might have missed on your own.

 You may assume when you purchase a property you automatically own all of it.
 This is only a half-truth.
 The rights to use the property are called the "bundle of rights" and usually include the ability to own, control, use, dispose of, and sell the property.
 Some of the specific rights, such as mineral rights, water rights, wind rights, and timber rights, can be separated and sold apart from the rest of the rights.
-Check out our blog post if you’d like to see more about mineral rights specifically.
+Check out our blog post if you’d like to see more about mineral rights specifically or if you're looking to buy land you can check out our inventory of land for sale with mineral rights.
 This normally applies only in certain parts of the U.S. In other areas, it’s not something you will likely have to worry about.
 Nonetheless, an informed buyer is going to make sure he’s clear whether or not the current owner owns all the property rights.
-Not owning the total bundle of rights is a deal breaker for some buyers.
+Not owning the total bundle of rights is a deal-breaker for some buyers.

 The process of buying land, building a home, and moving in is a substantial financial and life-changing investment.
 Land can contain subtle and deceptive problems.
 It’s vital that you know exactly what you’re getting.
 Surveys are a great way to get this done.
 Ideally, there will have been recent surveys performed, but this isn’t the case in many circumstances.
 There are several different types of surveys including property/boundary surveys, environmental surveys, topographical surveys, control surveys, and more.
-These in-depth analyses can provide you with crucial pieces of data that can make or break your decision of whether or not to buy the land such as the exact property dimensions, environmental hazards, wetlands, how well the soil percolates and if it will shift, if it’s located in a flood zone, zoning, if any easements exist, notable features, and deed restrictions.
+These in-depth analyses can provide you with crucial pieces of data that can make or break your decision of whether or not to buy the land such as the exact property dimensions, environmental hazards, wetlands, how well the soil percolates and if it will shift, if it’s located in a flood zone, zoning, if it's conservation land or other easements, notable features, and deed restrictions.

 According to thousands of actual cost profiles from Improve.net members, the national average cost of a land survey is $463.
 If you want to explore land surveys further, make sure you read our article explaining the importance of getting a land survey before buying property.